RedCrafter07/ahead.js/README.md

 ## Note

-### This project is in early development and is not ready for production use yet.
+### Although some versions might be available: This project is in early development and is not ready for production use yet.
 Please be patient!

 Ahead.js is a framework inspired by Next.js by Vercel.
 It's a framework which uses [React.js](https://react.dev), [Express.js](https://expressjs.com) and [React Router](https://reactrouter.com) to create a server side rendered application.